lacounty-isab/workshops/git/readme.md

 The `readme.md` file appears twice!
 Once as a file to be committed (i.e. the staged contents) and once as changes not staged for commit (the contents I typed later).
 If I only want to commit the first change, I could run `git commit`.
-If I want to commit the later change, I must run `git add` again before the commit.
+If I want to commit the later change, I must run `git add` again before running commit.

 ### git commit